phax/ph-oton-db/README.md

-# ph-oton-db
+# ph-oton-sql

-Temporary repository to mix ph-oton with DB requires.
+Temporary repository to mix ph-oton with SQL requirements.
 Once stable merged into ph-oton